-Elaboration- To be considered for tenure and promotion to the rank of Associate Professor the faculty member must have at least 2 peer-reviewed publications and 4 peer-reviewed presentations at national or international level conferences.
+Elaboration: Guidelines for the minimum requirements for tenure and promotion to the rank of Associate Professor are 3 peer reviewed publications and 4 presentations at national or international level conferences.
 Although candidates should strive to meet these expectations in terms of quantity, the quality of journal or conference is of great importance as well.
 Candidates may provide justification for reallocation of these guidelines as necessary.

-- 6.2.1.
-The teacher-scholar model recognizes that a serious and continuing commitment to scholarship or creative activity enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2.
-Publications and creative work in support of reappointment and tenure are those achieved during the applicant's probationary period.
-Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3.
-The College recognizes a wide variety of scholarly vehicles: disciplinary or interdisciplinary research, pedagogical research, applied research, integrative scholarship, artistic or creative activity, grant acquisition.
-Scholarly or creative activities may take many forms and use different vehicles to communicate with the broader academic community.

-Elaboration: In cases of grant acquisition, we consider participation to be primary - Elaboration: In cases of grant acquisition, we consider participation to be primary or a secondary author. - 6.2.3.1.
-The College recognizes that the time and effort required to complete scholarly or artistic projects may vary markedly among disciplines and subdisciplines.
-Such variance is addressed in approved divisional and program standards.
+- 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship or creative activity enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the applicant's probationary period.
+Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 The College recognizes a wide variety of scholarly vehicles: disciplinary or interdisciplinary research, pedagogical research, applied research, integrative scholarship, artistic or creative activity, grant acquisition.
+Scholarly or creative activities may take many forms and use different vehicles to communicate with the broader academic community. - 6.2.3.1 The College recognizes that the time and effort required to complete scholarly or artistic projects may vary markedly among disciplines and sub- disciplines.
+Such variance is addressed in approved School and program standards. - 6.2.4 It is always the case that the burden is on the candidate to document the excellence of one's work.
+In cases of shared or multiple authorship, clarification of the degree of one's participation is expected.
+In cases of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process.